JeffZC/pose-editor/README.md

 ```

 ## Controls

-- Left click to select points
+- Left click to select points.
-- Drag to move selected points
+- Drag to move selected points.
-- Right click to deselect points
+- Right click to deselect points.
-- Use +/- buttons to zoom in/out
+- Use +/- buttons to zoom in/out.
-- Use arrow buttons or slider for frame navigation
+- Use arrow buttons or slider for frame navigation.